manimino/ducks/docs/quick_start.rst

 Function attributes
 -------------------

-You can index on functions evaluated on the object, as if they were attributes.
+You can index on functions evaluated on the object.

-Find palindromes of length 5 or 7:
+Find palindromes of length 3:

 .. code-block::

     from ducks import Dex
-    strings = ['bob', 'fives', 'kayak', 'stats', 'pullup', 'racecar']
+    strings = [
+        'ooh', 'wow',
+        'kayak', 'bob'
+    ]

-    # define a function that takes the object as input
+    # define a function that
+    # takes the object as input
     def is_palindrome(s):
         return s == s[::-1]

+    # make a Dex
     dex = Dex(strings, [is_palindrome, len])
     dex[{
         is_palindrome: True,
-        len: {'in': [5, 7]}
+        len: 3
     }]
-    # result: ['kayak', 'racecar', 'stats']
+    # result: ['wow', 'bob']

 Functions are evaluated on the object when it is added to the Dex.